Measuring Oscillations with A Million Atmospheric Neutrinos: Introduction

 \section{Introduction}

 Atmospheric neutrinos have played a key role in discovering and understanding neutrino oscillations~\cite{Lipari:2018qqz,Koshio:2020yex}.
-First resilient signatures of deviations from the Standard Model in neutrinos were hinted by a deficit of muon neutrinos in IMB~\cite{PhysRevLett.69.1010} and Kamiokande~\cite{Kamiokande-II:1992hns}, which were later confirmed by Super-Kamiokande~\cite{Super-Kamiokande:2004orf}.
-These anomalies are now known to be because neutrinos have non-zero, small masses, and the flavor states and mass states are misaligned~\cite{deGouvea:2016qpx}.
-This misalignment produces a characteristic neutrino flavor change, often called oscillations due to its periodic behavior in vacuum, that depends on the ratio of the distance from source to detector, $L$, and the neutrino energy, $E_\nu$.
+The first hint of resilient signatures of deviations from the Standard Model in neutrinos came from a deficit of muon neutrinos in IMB~\cite{PhysRevLett.69.1010} and Kamiokande~\cite{Kamiokande-II:1992hns}, which were later confirmed by Super-Kamiokande (SuperK)~\cite{Super-Kamiokande:2004orf}.
+These anomalies are now known to be due to neutrinos having non-zero, small masses, and the flavor states and mass states being misaligned~\cite{deGouvea:2016qpx}.
+This misalignment produces a characteristic neutrino flavor change, often called oscillations due to its periodic behavior in vacuum, and this flavor change depends on the ratio of the distance from source to detector, $L$ -- called baseline -- and the neutrino energy, $E_\nu$.